tvdsluijs/sh-python-installer/README.md

 * [Kevin Ku](https://www.pexels.com/nl-nl/foto/zwarte-gekweekte-brillen-voor-laptopcomputer-577585/)

 ## Versions
+* 1.1.0 / 29 June 2022 (some minor but very good suggestions by TonyLHansen, created a Docker file to test it instant.)
 * 1.0.2 / 20 April 2022 (some minor changed done by Stephen-mw)
 * 1.0.1 / 21 Okt 2021 (Minor changes with Sudo)
 * 1.0.0 / 26 sept 2021 (First Release)